agsight

 A phone perched on a rock and leaning on an avocado showing a screen with tips and best practices for raising avocado.
 An avocado branch balances above the tip of the top left corner of the 25-degree tilted phone.

-Optimize yield with spatial insights.
+optimize yield with spatial insights.

-Save big on water: irrigation and stress.
+save big on water: irrigation and stress.

-Enhance soil fertility and nutrients.
+enhance soil fertility and nutrients.

-Diagnose any disease or pest in seconds.
+diagnose any disease or pest in seconds.

 AI-mazing ways to sustain yield